sboys3/CustomHeadsetOpenVR/README.md

 I may relicense this project for to allow for use that GPLv2 does not allow for so be aware of that when you contribute

 ## Contributing
-By comiting to this repository you give me the right to relicense your code for others to use.
+By committing to this repository you give me the right to relicense your code for others to use.
 If you want to make a significant contribution but do not want to comply with this, make your code as such and let me know so I will be able to remove it if I need to.

 Try to keep the coding style consistent with existing files.
 But other than using tabs, I will not enforce strict guidelines.